 The audit was carried out using recognised assessment techniques based on ISO19011 with the Water Operations Report as the core reference.
 The audit was office based and included interviews with staff.
-Numerical values provided in the Water Operations Report were compared with the required target volumes from the approved Annual Water Operating Plan (2007-08 and 2008-09 Water Years) and actual releases were compared with a sample of entries from the water accounting databases.
-The maintenance and calibration of equipment used in monitoring water flows was also reviewed.
+Numerical values provided in the Water Operations Report were compared with the required target volumes from the approved Annual Water Operating Plan (2009-10 Water Year) and actual releases were compared with a sample of entries from the water accounting databases.
+Records of maintenance and calibration of equipment used in monitoring water flows were also reviewed.

-Data was reviewed for reasonableness and where practical checked for the order of magnitude but detailed calculations were not carried out.
+Data was reviewed for reasonableness and where practical checked for the order of magnitude, but detailed calculations were not carried out.

-Based on the data review process applied during the audit, the Water Operations Report for the 2007-2008 Water Year provides an accurate representation of the required target volumes and Snowy Hydro Limited's water operations.
+Based on the data review process applied during the audit, no discrepancies were identified in the Water Operations Report for the 2008-2009 Water Year and the report provides a fair representation of the required target volumes and Snowy Hydro Limited's water operations.